tobi1craft/repair-swapper/README.md

 # Repair Swapper
 Client-Side Mod which swaps damaged Equipment to your Offhand or Mainhand when you are collecting XP.
-Triggered by picking up XP-Orbs or by a Keybind, it prioritizes lower Durabilities of Items to repair everything you have.
-All of the mod's behaviour is highly customizable so it works for everyone.
+Triggered by picking up XP-Orbs or by a Keybinding, it prioritizes lower Durability of Items to repair everything you have.
+All the mod's behaviour is highly customizable, so it works for everyone.

 ## ✅ Dependencies